What a wild ride the 2020-2021 NCAA Women’s Basketball season was. Luckily, we tracked it ALL from Selection Monday to Championship Sunday.

 Women’s sports are untapped sponsorship opportunities that are worth investing in because immediate ROI can be seen through the loyal and ever-growing fan base (CC: Dick’s Sporting Goods).
 The audience for women’s sports is there, Zoomph tracked it on social all tournament long (and we’d do it again), and we saw how influential the women’s players are on and off the court.

-S/O to Stanford Women’s Basketball on an amazing season and win.
+Shout out to Stanford Women’s Basketball on an amazing season and win.
 Congratulations to all the teams who showed up this year and played despite the adversity, you gave us a March Madness for the books!

 Above all, we must value women’s sports & invest in women’s sports.

-Clare Murphy & Mary Frances Ierlan
+By Clare Murphy and Mary Frances Ierlan